-Boston is an amazing place to visit with kids.
-It offers the perfect mix of history, culture, and just plain fun.
-Boston is a very walkable city, and public transportation is easy and visitor-friendly.
-With entertainment around every turn, this is a city that families can make the most of whether they are used to urban environments or not.
+Are you planning a family vacation in Boston?
+Boston is an amazing place to visit with kids, offering the perfect mix of history, culture, and just plain fun.
+There are many fun things to do in Boston with kids in this very walkable city, and public transportation is easy and visitor-friendly.
+With family friendly activities around every turn, Boston with kids can be easily planned whether your family is used to urban environments or not.

-The Best Things to Do in Boston With Kids
+Things to Do in Boston with Kids

-The Museum of Science offers fun for kids aged 1 to 100 with hands on exhibits, an Omni Theatre, a 4-D theatre, and a planetarium.
+The Museum of Science offers Boston fun for kids aged 1 to 100 with hands on exhibits, an Omni Theatre, a 4-D theatre, and a planetarium.
 The Lightning Show is exciting for everyone, as are exhibits such as the science behind playgrounds.

-Go on a scavenger hunt
+Go on a Scavenger Hunt

 You can create your own scavenger hunt as a fun way to explore Boston, or you can utilize one of the many scavenger hunt companies that provide exciting prompts and all of the help you need through the simple download of a phone app.